-What are some of the key industrial and technological opportunities?
+- What are some key industrial and technological opportunities?

 Possible objectives of digital transformation for your organization

-You are not able to measure progress for your digital initiatives and you are not sure your KPIs are directly related to your desired business outcomes.
+- You cannot measure progress for your digital initiatives, and you are not sure your KPIs are directly related to your desired business outcomes.

-You still need to use data and analytics to measure a regular cadence of delivery of benefits for your digital business.
+- You still have to use data and analytics to measure a regular cadence of delivery of benefits for your digital business.